dimadin/gravatar-signup-encouragement/trunk/readme.txt

 No.

-= Can I translate plugin to language other then English? =
+= Can I translate plugin to language other than English? =

 Yes, this plugin is fully internationalized, you can translate all text and link to locale version of Gravatar's site.